jdbernard/nim-namespaced-logging/README.md

 ### Overview

-The namespaced logging library is built around a thread-safe architecture that attempts to balance performance, safety, and usability in multithreaded environments.
-The design centers on two key types (*LogService* and *ThreadLocalLogService*) that work together to provide both thread-safe configuration management and efficient logging operations.
+The namespaced logging library attempts to balance performance, safety, and usability in multithreaded environments.
+The design centers on two key types:

-### Core Architecture Components

-#### GlobalLogService (Internal)

-At the heart of the system is the `GlobalLogService`, a heap-allocated object that serves as the single source of truth for logging configuration.
-This internal type is not exposed to library users but manages:

-- **Shared configuration state**: Appenders, thresholds, and root logging level
-- **Synchronization primitives**: Locks and atomic variables for thread coordination
-- **Background I/O threads**: Dedicated writer threads for console and file output
-- **Configuration versioning**: Atomic version numbers for efficient change detection

-The `GlobalLogService` ensures that configuration changes are safely propagated across all threads while maintaining high performance for logging operations.

-#### LogService vs ThreadLocalLogService

-The library exposes two distinct types for different usage patterns:
+*LogService* and *ThreadLocalLogService*.

-##### LogService (Value Type)
+#### LogService (Value Type)
 ```nim
 type LogService* = object
   configVersion: int